GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Setting environment variables for gcloud command parameters

-To make it easier to run `gcloud` commands that contain parameters, you can create environment variables to hold the values you need, such as your project name, the names of subnets and forwarding rules, and so on.
-The `gcloud` commands presented in this section reference variables that contain your values.
+To make it easier to run `gcloud` commands that contain parameters, you can create environment variables to hold the values you need, such as your project name and the names of subnets and forwarding rules.
+The `gcloud` commands presented in this section refer to variables that contain your values.

 To set the environment variables, run the following commands at the command line _before_ you run `gcloud` commands, substituting your own values for all the placeholders in square brackets, such as `[PROJECT_NAME]`, `[VPC_NETWORK_NAME]`,